-Today’s the feast of St. Gregory the Great – the greatest of the popes, many say.
-Saints are usually honored on the day of their death or their martyrdom; Gregory’s remembered the day he became pope, September 3, 590, which he probably thought was his martyrdom.
+September 3rd is the feast of St. Gregory the Great – greatest of the popes, many say.
+Saints are usually honored on the day of their death; Gregory’s remembered the day he became pope, September 3, 590, which probably was the day he thought himself condemned to death.

-Years ago, I lived across the street from Gregory’s home on the Celian Hill.
+Years ago, I lived across the street from Gregory’s home on the Celian Hill in Rome.
 On my way to school, I would peek through the doors of the library of Pope Agapitus, a relative of Gregory’s, where archeologists were at work learning about what was once the largest Christian library in Rome.
-Barbarian tribes plundered the place on their regular sweeps through the city.
+Barbarian tribes later plundered the place on one of their regular sweeps through the city.

-In his Commentary on Ezechiel, which we read in today’s Office of Readings, Gregory describes what he went through.
+In his Commentary on Ezechiel, Gregory describes what he went through.
 Like Ezechiel, he was appointed the city’s watchman.
 He was to go up to the heights and see what’s coming,

 But “I’m not doing this very well, ” Gregory says.

-“I do not preach as well as I should nor does my life follow the principles I preach so inadequately.
+“I do not preach as well as I should nor does my life follow the principles I inadequately preach.

 “I don’t deny my guilt, I get tired and negligent.
 Perhaps by recognizing my failure I’ll win pardon from a sympathetic judge.
 When I lived in the monastery I was able to keep my tongue from idle topics and give my mind almost continually to prayer, but since taking on my shoulders the burden of pastoral care, I can’t keep recollected, with my mind on so many things.